-There is increased emphasis on board independence by stakeholders, stock exchanges and regulatory bodies worldwide.
-In order for a Board to be effective, JKH is of the view that companies must take steps, both in their structures and nominating procedures, to ensure fostering of independent decision-making and mitigating potential conflicts of interest which may arise.
+There is increased focus on board independence by stakeholders, stock exchanges and regulatory bodies worldwide.
+It is JKH's view that, in order for a Board to be effective, companies must take steps, both in their structures and nominating procedures, to ensure fostering of independent decision-making and mitigating potential conflicts of interest which may arise.

 The criteria for defining independence of boards vary significantly across countries.
-JKH is of the view that the intended vision of achieving improved governance and higher independence can be achieved through various checks and balances, whilst not compromising on the underlying operating model of a corporate.
+There is evidence that the intended vision of achieving improved governance and higher independence can be achieved through various checks and balances, whilst not compromising on the underlying operating model of a corporate.
 These checks and balances may entail, among others, establishment of various assurance mechanisms and the use of systematic and comprehensive board evaluation processes and independent director lead engagement.
 To this end, JKH will continue to place emphasis on further augmenting the Board's independence whilst striking a balance with the Group's operating model, which addresses the complexities and intricacies of a diversified conglomerate setting.